8 min read read

 Performance Tip: Parsing Large JSON Files

-If you're working with very large JSON files (hundreds of megabytes or more), loading the entire file into memory with
+If you are working with very large JSON files (hundreds of megabytes or more), loading the entire file into memory with json.load() can be slow or cause memory pressure.

 import ijson